+ISLAND ROAD MITIGATION SITE

+2018 Annual Monitoring Report

+USACE Permit No.: SAJ-2014-00624 (NW-JML), issued 3/9/2015 Permittee: Florida Department of Transportation, District Three C/o Colby Cleveland 1074 Highway 90 Chipley, FL 32428 Responsible Party for Monitoring: Northwest Florida Water Management District 81 Water Management Drive Havana, FL 32333 Date of Inspection: 11/5/2018

+Summary:

-ISLAND ROAD MITIGATION SITE 2016 Annual Monitoring Report 14 October 2016 USACE Permit No.: SAJ-2014-00624 (NW-JML), issued 3/9/2015 Permittee: Florida Department of Transportation, District Three C/o Colby Cleveland 1074 Highway 90 Chipley, FL 32428 Responsible Party for Monitoring: Northwest Florida Water Management District 81 Water Management Drive Havana, FL 32333 Dates of Inspection: 4/19/2016 & 10/13/2016 Summary: The purpose of this project (Island Road Mitigation Site) is to provide offsetting mitigation for 0.48 acres of wetland impacts caused by FDOT roadwork on SR 30E / Cape San Blas Road from SR 30A west to the Troy Deal Unit of the St. Joseph Bay State Buffer Preserve (Buffer Preserve).
+The purpose of this project (Island Road Mitigation Site) is to provide offsetting mitigation for 0.48 acres of wetland impacts caused by FDOT roadwork on SR 30E / Cape San Blas Road from SR 30A west to the Troy Deal Unit of the St. Joseph Bay State Buffer Preserve (Buffer Preserve).
 Although the USACE permit authorizing the impact does not state the type of wetlands being impacted, the mitigation wetlands authorized by the permit are palustrine emergent.
 Mitigation was implemented at St. Joseph Bay State Buffer Preserve (FDEP, Office of Coastal and Aquatic Managed Areas) via installation of one low-water-crossing at Island Road, which enhanced the hydrologic regime of an estimated 6.49 acres of palustrine emergent wetlands.

 Island Road (29.68616° North, 85.29271° West), a raised dirt road used by the Buffer Preserve for management access, meets SR 30A approximately 1 mile east of the SR 30E / SR 30A intersection.
 This road is gated-access may be arranged by contacting Dylan Shoemaker, Preserve Manager (850-229-1787).

 Raised above natural grade, Island Road bisected a palustrine emergent wetland marsh and disrupted natural hydrologic flows and moisture regimes.
 The low-water-crossing designed to enhance the hydrology of adjacent wetlands was installed mid-September, 2015.

-Semi-annual inspections by NWFWMD staff on 4/19/2016 and 10/13/2016 concluded that the low-water-crossing was at the correct elevation, was functioning as designed, and that natural hydrologic flows had been reestablished.
-The adjacent palustrine emergent wetlands appear to be of high quality, and are being managed for ecological integrity by an ARC-approved (Acquisitions and Restoration Council) St. Joseph Bay State Buffer Preserve management plan (available at www.dep.state.fl.us/coastal/sites/stjoseph\buffer/).
+An annual inspection by NWFWMD staff on 11/5/2018, conducted 26 days after landfall of Hurricane Michael west of the Buffer Preserve, concluded that the low-water-crossing is in excellent condition, is functioning as designed, and that natural hydrologic flows have been reestablished.
+Although storm surge associated with Hurricane Michael overflowed the site, the low-water-crossing suffered no apparent damage.
+The adjacent marsh and pine flatwoods also appear to have weathered the storm well.
+Wood and plastic debris brought in by the storm surge is being cleaned up by Buffer Preserve staff.
+The site will continue to be being managed for ecological integrity by Buffer Preserve staff in accordance with an ARC-approved (Acquisitions and Restoration Council) St. Joseph Bay State Buffer Preserve management plan (available at www.dep.state.fl.us/coastal/sites/stjoseph\buffer/).
 The Buffer Preserve emphasizes prescribed fire and management of exotic vegetation.

+Performance Standards:

+- Low-water-crossing installed at appropriate elevation - Non-failure of low-water-crossing

+Monitoring Requirements:

-Performance Standards: - Low-water-crossing installed at appropriate elevation - Non-failure of low-water-crossing Monitoring Requirements: - Inspection and photo-documentation of low-water-crossings - Frequency - o Semi-annual for first two years (Spring and Fall, 2016 2017) - o Annual for a minimum of an additional three years (Fall, 2018 2020) - Annual reports submitted to the USACE for duration of monitoring (semi-annual reports are to be combined into one annual report for submission) During the most recent site inspection of 10/13/2016, all performance standards were found to be met.
+- Inspection and photo-documentation of low-water-crossings - Frequency - Semi-annual for first two years (Spring and Fall, 2016 2017) - Annual for a minimum of an additional three years (Fall, 2018 2020) - Annual reports submitted to the USACE for duration of monitoring (semi-annual reports are to be combined into one annual report for submission)

+During the most recent site inspection of 11/5/2018, all performance standards were found to be met.

+Conclusions:

-Conclusions: The 2015 installation of one low-water-crossing at Island Road has enhanced the hydrology of the adjacent palustrine emergent wetlands by reestablishing natural hydrologic flows.
+The 2015 installation of one low-water-crossing at Island Road has enhanced the hydrology of the adjacent palustrine emergent wetlands by reestablishing natural hydrologic flows.
 The low-water-crossing is functioning as designed; adjacent palustrine emergent wetlands are of high-quality, and are being managed for ecological integrity per the St. Joseph Bay State Buffer Preserve management plan.
 Monitoring inspections will continue through 2020 or as directed by the USACE.
 In the event of failure of the low-water-crossing, remedial action will be taken.